bhargavhegde/CV2X/obu_av_app/README.md

    python3 cv2x_crack_detection.py
    ```

+## Troubleshooting Tips

-Remark: due to multi-threading, the crack-detection application may not terminate properly and it appears hanging.
+Remark 1: Due to multi-threading, the crack-detection application may not terminate properly and it appears hanging.
 ![fail_to_terminate](pics/terminate_fail.png).

 You may need to kill the process manually by running: